fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### Subscriptions

-Along with query- and mutation types, GraphQL offers a third operation type, [subscription](https://www.apollographql.com/docs/react/data/subscriptions/).
+Along with query- and mutation types, GraphQL offers a third operation type: [subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/).
 With subscriptions clients can <i>subscribe to</i> updates about changes in the server.

 Subscriptions are radically different from anything we have seen in this course so far.
 Until now all interaction between browser and the server has been React application in the browser making HTTP-requests to the server.
 GraphQL queries and mutations have also been done this way.